yushiangfu/study-notes/~network.md

 ## <a name="internet-layer"></a> Internet Layer

-If we specify TCP as our transport layer, it must be Internet Protocol (IP) as the network layer whether we set it.
+When TCP is selected as the transport layer, Internet Protocol (IP) serves as the network layer by default, regardless of our explicit configuration.
-This layer dictates the direction of packets:
+The network layer determines the packet's direction:

-- output: send to network interface layer for packet transmission
+- Output: The packet is sent to the network interface layer for transmission.
-- input: send transport layer
+- Input: The packet is sent to the transport layer.
-- forward: this is probably the pervasive situation for those middle stops on the route
+- Forward: This is typically the case for intermediate stops along the route.

 ```
  transport       |          ^